abylaikhanm/abylaikhanm.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Abylaikhan!
-I am a Mechanical Engineer with experience in Mechanical Design, Mechatronics and Robotics.
-I am also from a beautiful country of Kazakhstan 🇰🇿.
+I am a Mechanical Engineer with experience in Mechanical Design, Mechatronics, and Robotics.
+I am also from the beautiful country of Kazakhstan 🇰🇿.

-My current work involves researching bio-inspired underwater propulsion systems and leading the mechanical design of Lehigh’s first nanosatellite project, which has raised $150K in funding for its future launch into space! 👽
+My current work involves researching bio-inspired underwater propulsion systems and leading the mechanical design of Lehigh’s first nanosatellite project, which has raised $150K in funding for its future launch into space! 🚀 These experiences have enhanced my skills in C/C++, MATLAB, Simulink, SolidWorks, and given me hands-on experience in embedded systems, control, and mechanical design.

 Outside of engineering, I love traveling and working outdoors 🌿.
-Since I was 7, I’ve built projects at my country house like a gazebo, greenhouse, cart, and pellet stove.
-These experiences taught me how engineering can solve real-world problems.
+Since I was seven, I’ve built projects at my country house like a gazebo, greenhouse, cart, and pellet stove.
+These experiences have taught me how engineering can solve real-world problems.
 I also enjoy cooking over a campfire and playing guitar for relaxation.

 ## News